cliffordp/tk-smugmug-slideshow-shortcode/readme.txt

 * [Shortcake (Shortcode UI)](https://wordpress.org/plugins/shortcode-ui/) - You'll be prompted to install this one when you install TK SmugMug Slideshow Shortcode; that's how great it is!

 = Acknowledgements =
-Special thanks to the Shortcake (Shortcode UI) developers/contributors.
+Special thanks to the Shortcake (Shortcode UI) and [TGM Plugin Activation](http://tgmpluginactivation.com/) developers/contributors.

 FYI: This is a third-party plugin, not officially from the SmugMug company.